 Ensuring safety in and on the workplace is a top priority for HRIA and we are always in discussions with regularity bodies, government departments – including liaising with ministers – industry members and concerned parties – to factor in what needs to be done, what can be improved and what is missing.

-All participants mentioned after the sessions, they would be able to take something back to their business and make changes, ranging from:
+The face-to-face course were very effective, with participants able to take something tangible back to their business and make changes, ranging from:

 - Empower all members to take part in the transport safety process